BSH Hausgeräte: 1979–1983

-1984-2002: Sustainability and Internationalization
+1984–2002

 BSH embarked on a course of international expansion between the years 1984 and 2002.

 A new phase commenced for BSH in 1984: the internationalization of the company.
 The aim was to systematically develop the German exporter into a global home appliance company with an international technology, marketing and sales network.
 BSH essentially expanded in countries where the home appliance market was growing or showed potential for growth.

 The initial strategy centered around the founding of the sales and customer service companies in Europe in the 1980s:  1984 and 1986 in Great Britain and Spain, 1985 and 1987 in France and 1987 in Greece and Norway.

-In Spain in the years 1988/89, BSH acquired Balay in Saragossa and purchased Safel in Pamplona, which included factories in Estella, Pamplona, Santander, and Saragossa.
+In Spain in the years 1988/89, BSH acquired Balay in Zaragoza and purchased Safel in Pamplona, which included factories in Estella, Pamplona, Santander, and Saragossa.

 The topic of environmental protection became increasingly important in a social context at the end of the 1980s.
 The existence of holes in the ozone layer was well known, for example, from 1985.
 The Montreal agreement on protecting the ozone layer was concluded three years later.
 The factory in Giengen was already producing refrigerators with half the CFC consumption from 1988.
 Management established the Corporate Environmental Protection department in 1991 and the first environmental report was published one year later.
 This was the starting point for the company's commitment to the environment.
 European production switched to CFC-free refrigerators in 1993 and HFCs have also been banned from BSH's European refrigerators since 1994.

 In 1993, BSH increased its holdings in the small home appliances sector with its takeover of the Kleingerätefabrik MGA Mali Gospodinski Aparati small appliance factory in Nazarje, Slovenia.